 Few museums can boast of exactly the right place where nature, history, and art come together in an idyllic setting.
 The Brinton Museum on the Quarter Circle A Ranch is one of these places. ” Isabel T. Wallop

 The Brinton Museum, located on the 620-acre historic Quarter Circle A Ranch in Big Horn, offers an authentic view into the life and lifestyle of a Western gentleman and art collector, Bradford Brinton, who was a patron and friend of many of the most celebrated 19th- and 20th-century Western artists and avid collector of American Indian art and artifacts.

-Expansive climate-controlled spaces and new and improved storage are allowing The Brinton Museum to better preserve and exhibit works by iconic artists, including Frederic Remington, Charles M. Russell, Edward Borein and Winold Reiss from the original Brinton collection, enhanced by acquisitions of important historic works by Bodmer, Moran, John Mix Stanley to name just a few, along with the world’s largest Hans Kleiber collection and archives.
-In addition, "To Honor the Plains Nations" showcases the highlights of the Brinton and Gallatin Collections' American Indian art and artifacts in a spiritually engaging exhibition.
+The Brinton Museum exhibits works by iconic artists, including Frederic Remington, Charles M. Russell, Edward Borein and Winold Reiss from the original Brinton collection, enhanced by acquisitions of important historic works by Bodmer, Moran, John Mix Stanley to name just a few, along with the worlds largest Hans Kleiber collection and archives.
+In addition, “To Honor the Plains Nations” showcases the highlights of the Brinton and Gallatin Collections’ American Indian art and artifacts in a spiritually engaging exhibition.

-Please visit thebrintonmuseum.org for a full list of 2017 exhibits and events.
+Please visit thebrintonmuseum.org for a full list of exhibits and events.
 The Brinton Museum is open March 15 through Dec.
-23 in 2017.
+23.